openstax/ui-components/README.md

 #### Manual Release Process
 Alternatively, you can create a release manually following these steps:

-1. Update the version in `package.json` to match the next version number
+1. Update the version in `package.json`
 2. Ensure your working directory is clean (commit or stash any changes)
 3. Run `yarn --check-files` to verify dependencies
 4. Create a release branch: